idustm-vfl/OCED_stock_assesment/docs/massive-REST-contracts.md

 * Do not reintroduce JSONL as a dependency for summary.
 * Keep config loads centralized (CFG only; no new getenv calls in runtime modules).
-* If yfinance is optional, guard import and mark `price_source="yfinance"` when used.

 ---